dmarkuspettersson/starter-hugo-academic/content/research/workingpapers.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
-active: false  # Activate this widget? true/false
+active: true  # Activate this widget? true/false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 20

-title: Recent Publications
+title: Working papers
-subtitle: ''
+subtitle: 'And works in progress'

 content:
   # Filter on criteria